K-otic (Dutch band): 2002–2003: Indestructible and Dissolution

 The performance on September 28 in Tivoli in Utrecht was one of the few the group gave that year.
 The success declined further and the group decided to disband.
 Several group members had already indicated for a while that they were not comfortable with the music and style of the group.
-The last concert was given on January 26, 2003 in Bob's Saloon in Uitgeest.
+Their last concert was on January 26, 2003 in Bob's Saloon in Uitgeest.

 2011–present: Reunion

 In 2011, the group met privately for the first time again in eight years.
-Then the first ideas for a real public reunion were born.
-It finally came in 2016, when it was fifteen years ago that the group was brought together.
+The group officially reunited in 2016.
 Through a TV performance at Carlo's TV Café in March, a crowdfunding campaign quickly raised the money needed for a one-off reunion concert.
-A small hall was initially thought of, but the interest was so great that in December 2016 K-otic returned after 15 years in the Heineken Music Hall, where the group started in 2001.
+A small hall was initially thought of, but the interest was so great that in December 2016 K-otic returned after 15 years to the Heineken Music Hall, where the group started in 2001.
 The reunion was also used for a six-part documentary series that appeared on YouTube at the end of 2016.